Disaster Behavioral Health Services

 • Coordinating the provision of acute and ongoing stress management and crisis counseling services for disaster survivors, crime victims and survivors, and emergency responders.

-• Coordinating stress management and counseling services at the local level through trained disaster behavioral health staff and volunteers.
+• Coordinating stress management and counseling services at the local level through trained disaster behavioral health staff, local providers and volunteers.

-• Coordinating activities of the Texas Critical Incident Stress Management Network.
+• Coordinating activities of the Texas Critical Incident Stress Management Network and other peer support entities across the state.

-• Providing and coordinating the required Crisis Counseling Assistance and Training Program training and education for Local Mental Health Authority staff and other providers participating in the grant program.
+• Providing and coordinating the required Crisis Counseling Assistance and Training Program education for local mental health authority staff and other providers participating in the grant program.

-Local Mental Health Authorities are among the first to respond to disaster behavioral health needs in their areas.
-Response and recovery activities might include providing acute and ongoing stress management and counseling services to evacuees in shelters, temporary housing, schools, and animal and agricultural facilities.
+Local mental health authorities are among the first to respond to disaster behavioral health needs in their areas.
+Response and recovery activities might include providing acute and ongoing stress management and counseling services to survivors in shelters, resiliency centers, temporary housing, schools, and animal and agricultural facilities.

-However, widespread and catastrophic incidents can significantly impact their ability to provide services.
-When local behavioral health resources become overwhelmed, state and federal assistance might be made available after a disaster.
+However, widespread and catastrophic incidents can significantly impact the ability of a mental health authority to provide services.
+When local behavioral health resources become overwhelmed, additional state and federal assistance may be made available after a disaster.

 Contact Us